 The research notebooks and the electronic records consolidate a chronological record of scientists' work, capturing thoughts and ideas.
-The RPD supports a records policy which ensures that measurement and research activities are properly documented to: preserve the institutional
+The RPD supports a records policy that ensures that measurement and research activities are properly documented to: preserve the institutional memory embodied within its staff; establish the basis for published outputs; and safeguard the intellectual property of NIST, the Physical Measurement Laboratory, and customers, in accordance with previously established PML policy, which includes the following.